vkris6/gcpterraform/README.md

 The following guide assumes commands are run from the `example` directory.

-Provide the input variables with a `terraform.tfvars` file provided:
+Provide the input variables with a `terraform.tfvars` file provided under test/fixtures/tf_module:

 ```
 terraform.tfvars